chipsalliance/tac/cla/README.md

 ### Initiating the signature process against a test repo

-The easiest way to initial the process is to open a trivial PR against one of the test repos.
+The easiest way to initiate the process is to open a trivial PR against one of the test repos.
 Just fork each of these repos, make a trivial change, open a PR, and follow the steps.

 * [Projects that produce only code (CLA only)](https://github.com/chipsalliance/CLA-test-codeonly)
 * [Projects that produce a spec and, optionally, code (CLA & OWFa)](https://github.com/chipsalliance/CLA-test-code_spec)